hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/679_38_wednesday_july_31.md

 Svastha, the Sanskrit word for "standing on your own Self", is used colloquially in India to inquire, "Are you well, are you happy?"
-And when Hindus would express, "I saw a thing", they say, "I saw a word-meaning (Padârtha)."
+And when Hindus would express, "I saw a thing", they say, "I saw a word-meaning (Padārtha)."
 Even this universe is a "word-meaning".

 \*            \*            \*